The Complete Ergonomic Desk Setup Guide: Monitor, Keyboard, and Mouse Placement

 Can a vertical mouse really help with wrist and forearm pain?

 Yes, a vertical mouse can significantly reduce forearm rotation strain by allowing your hand to maintain a more natural handshake position.
-Traditional mice require you to rotate your forearm, which can create tension and strain over long periods.
-A vertical mouse keeps your arm in a more neutral position, reducing the risk of developing repetitive stress injuries.
+Traditional mice require you to rotate your forearm and flatten your hand, which creates tension over long periods.
+A vertical mouse keeps your arm in a more neutral position.
+I was skeptical at first, but after using one for about two years, I noticed less tension in my forearms during long work sessions.
+The adjustment period is maybe a week.

 What should I do if I primarily work on a laptop and can’t use an external monitor?

 If you must use a laptop, invest in a laptop stand to raise the screen to proper eye level height.
-However, you'll also need an external keyboard and mouse since raising the laptop will make the built-in keyboard and trackpad unusable at the correct ergonomic positions.
+But you’ll also need an external keyboard and mouse since raising the laptop makes the built-in keyboard and trackpad unusable at the correct ergonomic positions.
 Looking down at a laptop screen for extended periods is one of the fastest ways to develop neck and upper back pain.
+I made this mistake when I first started working from home and it aggravated my existing back problems significantly.

 Products Mentioned